On Sept. 13, the Student Events Association from John Brown University hosted Late Skate at Roller City in Springdale, Arkansas.

 From 10 p.m. to midnight, students laced up their skates and rolled into the weekend dressed as their favorite TV icons, creating a night full of skating, costumes and memories.

-Roller City was transformed into a vibrant scene, with students skating to a mix of TV theme songs and popular hits while dressed as characters from shows like Friends, Stranger Things and Breaking Bad.
+Roller City was transformed into a vibrant scene, with students skating to a mix of TV theme songs and popular hits while dressed as characters from shows such as Friends, Stranger Things and Breaking Bad.
 The event, designed to offer students a break from their daily routines, encouraged creativity and community-building, as participants embraced their favorite television personalities.

-For only $1, SEA provided free skate rentals, making the event affordable and accessible to all students.
+For only $1, SEA provided skate rentals, making the event affordable and accessible to all students.
 The rink was filled with laughter as students tried their best to skate, capturing group photos and recording funny videos as they enjoyed the music.
-Students proudly showcased their costumes while dancing and skating around the rink.
+Students showcased their costumes while dancing and skating around the rink.

 This year’s event featured new elements, including a group photo on the rink and a photo booth with Polaroid pictures for attendees, adding an extra fun touch to the experience.

-Stinson also shared how he feels about planning these type of evets along the SEA team, “ Our greatest reward is sitting back and letting you all take the reigns by laughing, skating, singing, dancing and just living large.
+“Our greatest reward is sitting back and letting you all take the reins by laughing, skating, singing, dancing and just living large.
 Thank you to everyone who came to Late Skate!
 We hope to provide a welcoming space dedicated to spreading the love of Jesus to all who enter.”

 Photo courtesy of Ruby Winn